 Boulder walls can be used to strengthen sloped terrain, create terraces in your landscape, or to make an impressive boulder garden.
 Boulders add visual appeal surrounding gardens or when defining different areas of your yard.
 The most popular purpose for using boulders for a retaining wall is to prevent soil erosion.

 Obviously, boulders are heavy, which contributes to the sturdiness.
 So, they require heavy duty equipment to move, haul, and place rocks properly.
 The Rock Solid Team’s newest addition to our equipment — a Bobcat E50 with rotating Grapple — is specially designed to make constructing the wall or garden that perfectly suits your needs.
+Another new addition is our excavator for erosion control and shoreline/hillside restoration.

 Designing A Boulder Retaining Wall